 On what basis can your parental rights be terminated involuntarily?

 Next, we would look to a situation where you have endangered your child.
 This is a pretty broad set of circumstances that could fall within this example.
-If you physically hurt your child, used drugs in front of your child, allowed other people into your home who abused your child, etc. Think about issues related to neglect, as well.
+If you physically hurt your child, used drugs in front of your child, allowing other people into your home who abused your child, etc. Think about issues related to neglect, as well.
 Going to work one day and leaving your kids home alone to fend for themselves is a situation that could lead to potential parental rights termination.
 Those would all be reasons why your parental rights could be terminated.

-It is not easy to have your parental rights terminated
+It is not easy to have your parental rights terminated.

 -the parental abilities of the party seeking custody